Reaching Indigenous Children & Youth For Christ

 Camp Living Water began in 1998 on the property of Harold and Marlene Giesbrecht.
 The shop was used for a chapel, a small tent was the dining room and a “snack shack” served as a kitchen.
 The kids slept in tepees.
 Unfortunately, a big rain and wind knocked down the tepees one evening and got everything wet.
 It was a great adventure.

-The next year, the property next door was purchased and camp moved there, cabins were obtained and fixed up.
+The next year, the property next door was purchased and camp moved there.
+Cabins were obtained and fixed up.
 Dining was in the living room of the house and chapel in the garage.
 A log sauna was added followed by a log cabin.
-The dining room was added onto and a log chapel was built.
+Then dining room was added onto and a log chapel was built.
 Then came another log cabin.
 Other improvements have included a 150’ slide, a basketball court and a raft for swimming.

 God has blessed year by year and each teen camp has become better and better.
 We have been so blessed to see the spiritual hunger in the teens and the Spirit of God moving.